Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         and of Hanoi National University.
 2. Instructor Benefits
-    a)  Enjoy general benefits and incentives prescribed by the state, compensation and remuneration regimes according to the unit\'s internal spending regulations.
+    a)  Enjoy general benefits and incentives prescribed by the state, compensation and remuneration regimes according to the unit's internal spending regulations.
     b)  In addition to the general benefits, lecturers participating in the high-quality talent training program also have the following